savsofficial/savsofficial/README.md

 <h2>🦖 About Me:</h2>

-- I am a highschool student (freshman)
+- I am a highschool student (sophomore)
 - I am interested in studying aerospace engineering
 - I have been coding games and participating in STEM projects since elementary school